jamesmeneghello/pynab/README.md

 - After updating from Git, the webui won't build, citing bower-install errors.

 Delete the webui/node_modules and webui/app/bower_components folder and re-run npm install / bower install.

+- A whole lot of releases are getting miscategorised!

+There was a bug in a particular version of the python regex module that could cause release and binary regex to give incredibly shitty results.
+This is forced to a correct version in requirements.txt, so just run `pip3 install --upgrade regex` if it's happening.

 Newznab API
 ===========